cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/jailbreak-removal/removing-palera1n-atv.md

 ::: tip

-If you no longer have your palen1x USB drive, you can prepare another one by following the steps on <router-link :to="{ path: '/installing-palera1n-atv-18-2', query: { tab: 'palen1x-(windows)' }, hash: '#tab-palen1x-(windows)' }">Installing palera1n (tvOS, palen1x)</router-link> up to, but not including, the "Running palera1n" section.
+If you no longer have your palen1x USB drive, you can prepare another one by following the steps on <router-link :to="{ path: '/installing-palera1n-atv', query: { tab: 'palen1x-(windows)' }, hash: '#tab-palen1x-(windows)' }">Installing palera1n (Apple TV, palen1x)</router-link> up to, but not including, the "Running palera1n" section.

 :::